opensource-observer/oso/docs/docs/resources/metrics/intro.md

 sidebar_position: 1
 ---

-# Impact Metrics
+# Overview

-> This document provides details on Open Source Observer's impact metrics.
-Metrics are typically queried by project (eg, `uniswap`), although they can also be queried by individual artifact.
+Learn how Open Source Observer creates impact metrics.

+Metrics are most commonly queried by project (eg, `uniswap`), although they can also be queried by individual artifact or at the collection level.

 ## Categories

 The following categories of metrics are available:

-- [GitHub Code Contribution Metrics](./github_contributions), including commits, pull requests, issues, and stars for all repositories owned by the project.
+- [GitHub Activity](./github_activity), including commits, pull requests, issues, and stars for all repositories owned by the project.
-- [Developer Metrics](./developers), including the profile and activity of different types of contributors to the project.
+- [GitHub Contributors](./github_contributors), including the profile and activity of different types of contributors to the project.
-- [Onchain Metrics](./onchain), including transaction counts, fees, and users for all smart contracts deployed by the project across supported chains.
+- [Onchain Activity](./onchain_activity), including transaction counts and fees for all smart contracts deployed by the project across supported chains.
+- [Onchain Users](./onchain_users), including the number and segmentation of unique addresses that have interacted with the project's smart contracts over different period of time.
-- [Node Package Manager (npm) Metrics](./npm), including downloads for all packages released by the project.
+- [Node Package Manager (npm) Activity](./npm_activity), including downloads for all packages released by the project.
-- [Dependency and Dependent Metrics](./dependents), including the number of dependencies and dependents for all packages released by the project.
+- [Dependencies](./dependencies), including the number of dependencies and dependents for all packages released by the project.

 ## Key Terms

+The following terms are helpful in understanding how metrics are constructed.
+In general, a metric is an aggregation of events by artifact, project, or collection.
+For more details on how these databases are constructed, see here: [Schemas](../../category/schemas).

 ### Artifact